Our executive leadership team

 Suzi leads the Leadership and Capability team to develop and deliver initiatives and programs to enhance the skill and capability of the Queensland public sector workforce as they journey through their public sector careers.

-Suzi and her team were instrumental in the development of the Even better public sector for Queensland strategy 2024–2028, and are responsible for implementing projects to support collaboration, capability and the career advancement of Aboriginal and Torres Strait Islander sector employees.
+Suzi and her team are responsible for implementing projects to support leadership and managerial capability, cross-sector collaboration, induction for new public servants and the career advancement of Aboriginal and Torres Strait Islander sector employees.

 Prior to the public sector, Suzi has worked in non-profit and private sectors in a variety of roles focused on individual and organisational development—including consultant, educator, youth worker, HR manager, and as an Army Reserve Sergent.